solana-foundation/developer-content/content/courses/onchain-development/local-setup.md

 ### Extra steps for Windows users

 > macOS and Linux users can skip this section.
-Linux and macOS are the
-> recommended operating systems for Solana program development.
-However, if
-> you're on Windows, you can still follow along with these extra steps.
+If you're on Windows, you can
+> follow along with these extra steps.

-Firstly, make sure you have Windows Terminal installed, otherwise you can install it from the
+Firstly, make sure you have Windows Terminal installed, otherwise you can install Windows Terminal from the
 [Microsoft store](https://apps.microsoft.com/detail/9N0DX20HK701).

 Then,